ctrlplusb/easy-peasy/website/docs/docs/api/use-store-state.md

 Note how a new object is being returned within the state mapper.
 This breaks strict equality checking, forcing your component to re-render for _any_ state change on your [store](/docs/api/store.html).

-For this case we recommend that you map the required states in separate hooks.
+For this case we recommend that you map the required states in separate `useStoreState` hook calls.

 ```javascript
 function Fixed() {